PearConpany/chees-bot/README.md

 ## Resources

-Official Chess-bot Smart Servo (CSS) libraries for Python available [here] (https://github.com/Lynxmotion/LSS_Library_Python).
+Official Chess-bot Smart Servo (CSS) libraries for Python available [here] (https://github.com/PearConpany/chees-bot/CSS_Library_Python).

-If you want more details about the LSS protocol, go [here](https://www.robotshop.com/info/wiki/lynxmotion/view/lynxmotion-smart-servo/lss-communication-protocol/).
+If you want more details about the CSS protocol, go [here](https://www.robotshop.com/info/wiki/lynxmotion/view/lynxmotion-smart-servo/lss-communication-protocol/).

 Have any questions?
-Ask them on the Robotshop [Community](https://www.robotshop.com/community/).
+Ask them on the Pearmx.com [Community](Out of service).